pinjouwu9325/RNASeq-workflow/README.md

 ### counts_to_tpm.R

-  Last update: 2020-06-18
+  Last update: 2020-08-31

-  This is a command line executable script for counts to RPKM/FPKM and TPM transformation.
+  This is a command line executable script for counts to RPKM/FPKM and TPM transformation and annotations using ENSEMBL datasets.

   Usage:
-  `Rscript counts_to_tpm.R {input} {output}`
+  `Rscript counts_to_tpm.R {input} {species} {output}`

   * input: it takes the output count matirx of featureCounts. e.g. counts.txt from the pipeline
+  * species: it supports human and mouse.
+Default: human
   * output: set for output filename.
-Default: GeneExpression.txt.
+Default: GeneExpression.txt